alice-sowerby/ospology/.vale/TODO/README.md

 ### Heading Style

 Use title-style capitalization for headings.
-Capitalize every word except minor words like "a", "and", "at", and so on.
+Capitalize every word except minor words like "a", "and", "at".

 ### Heading Punctuation